How to Get Your Hawaii Real Estate License

 - After completing your pre-license course and passing the license exam, you apply for your real estate license with the state of Hawaii

-Review a PDF from Hawaii.gov for specific requirements and instructions.
+Review a PDF from the Hawaii Real Estate Commission for specific requirements and instructions.

 - Our online salesperson course: $429